rancher/rancher-docs/versioned_docs/version-2.5/getting-started/installation-and-upgrade/install-upgrade-on-a-kubernetes-cluster/rancher-on-amazon-eks.md

 helm search repo ingress-nginx -l
 ```

 The `helm search` command's output contains an `APP VERSION` column.
 The versions under this column are equivalent to the `Ingress-NGINX version` you chose earlier.
 Using the app version, select a chart version that bundles an app compatible with your Kubernetes install.
-For example, if you have Kuberntes v1.20, you can select the v4.2.5 helm chart, since Ingress-NGINX v1.3.1 comes bundled with that chart, and v1.3.1 is compatible with Kubernetes v1.20.
+For example, if you have Kuberntes v1.20, you can select the v4.2.5 Helm chart, since Ingress-NGINX v1.3.1 comes bundled with that chart, and v1.3.1 is compatible with Kubernetes v1.20.
 When in doubt, select the most recent compatible version.

-Now that you know which helm chart `version` you need, run the following command.
+Now that you know which Helm chart `version` you need, run the following command.
 It installs an `nginx-ingress-controller` with a Kubernetes load balancer service:

 ```
 helm upgrade --install \